mackerelio/documents/content/api-docs/entry/monitors.md

 | `requestBody`          | *string*   | [optional] HTTP request body |
 | `followRedirect` | *boolean* | [optional] Evaluates the response of the redirector as a result.
 If this field is omitted, the redirection destination in the response will not be tracked. |

-In order to monitor response time, it's necessary to assign `responseTimeWarning`, `responseTimeCritical`, and `responseTimeDuration`. .
-In order to monitor the certification expiration date, it’s necessary to assign both `certificationExpirationWarning`, and `certificationExpirationCritical`.
+In order to monitor response time, it's necessary to specify `responseTimeDuration` and at least one of `responseTimeWarning` and `responseTimeCritical`.
+In order to monitor the certification expiration date, it’s necessary to specify at least one of `certificationExpirationWarning` and `certificationExpirationCritical`.

 ##### Example Input